as2875/neurofrictionless/README.md

 3. Add the repository to `PYTHONPATH`.
 On Linux, run `export PYTHONPATH=/path/to/repository`.
 4. Run `pip install -r requirements.txt`.

+## Running the analysis

+1. `cd` into the repository.
+2. Run `make convert` to convert the data into HDF5 and Frictionless formats.
+3. Run `make all` to generate all figures and data packages with results of select analyses.

 ## Evaluation

 Bugs in my and others' code are recorded in the [Issues](https://github.com/as2875/neurofrictionless/issues).
 Problems with Frictionless Data also live here until they are reported.
 The [Wiki](https://github.com/as2875/neurofrictionless/wiki) has other thoughts on Frictionless Data.